LLNL/llnl.github.io/about/faq.md

 4. Include a summary of your project with GitHub and documentation links on LLNL's [Computing website](https://computing.llnl.gov/projects).
 Contact [webmaster-comp@llnl.gov](mailto:webmaster-comp@llnl.gov) for this particular task.
 {% endcapture %}
   {% assign accordionContent = accordionContent | markdownify %}
-  {% include components/accordion.html title='How do I let people know about my new repo?' content=accordionContent %}
+  {% include components/accordion.html title='How do I let people know about my new repo?'  slug='publicize' content=accordionContent %}

 {% capture accordionContent %}
 Submit a pull request!
 This website is a GitHub repo just like any other LLNL open source project.
 News is housed in the [`_posts` directory](https://github.com/LLNL/llnl.github.io/tree/main/_posts), and templates are found in the [LLNL/.github repo](https://github.com/LLNL/.github).
 See [Contributing Guidelines](../contribute) for more information.